 It is important to note that this right of subrogation can be excluded expressly or impliedly through the terms of a guarantee.

-Generally, anyone who a beneficiary is willing to accept can serve as a guarantor.
+Generally, anyone who the beneficiary is willing to accept can serve as a guarantor.

-In the context of a loan to a company, common guarantors include parent companies or directors of the company.
+For loans to a company, common guarantors usually include parent companies or directors of the company.

 In the context of a personal loan or tenancy agreement, common guarantors include parents, spouses, brothers, sisters and close friends.

-Being a guarantor can expose an individual to onerous obligations – they will, after all, be liable to pay off the remainder of the debt or rent as the case may be.
+Being a guarantor can expose an individual to onerous obligations – they can, after all, be liable to pay off the remainder of the debt or rent.

 Considering the onerous obligations guarantors are subject to, guarantors should ensure they can trust the person for whom they are serving as a guarantor.

-For a beneficiary to accept an individual as a guarantor, the individual should also have a good credit history and generally be of good financial standing.
+For a beneficiary to accept an individual as a guarantor, they must ensure that the individual also has a good credit history and financial standing.

 Especially in the context of personal loans or tenancy agreements, beneficiaries will also demand that guarantors be in the same country/jurisdiction as the principal and beneficiary.
 This is purely because the guarantee will be easier to enforce against a guarantor should the guarantor abscond or otherwise not come good on their obligations under the guarantee.

-In most common law jurisdiction, there are strict requirements as to form for guarantees.
+In most common law jurisdictions, there are strict requirements as to the formats that guarantees must adhere to.
 Generally, they must be in writing and signed by the guarantor or someone authorised to sign on behalf of the guarantor – e.g. an agent.

-Apart from this, guarantees must fulfil all other conditions ordinarily required for a contract to be valid.
-For instance, there must be offer, acceptance and consideration.
+Apart from this, guarantees must fulfil all the conditions normally required for a contract to be valid.
+For instance, there must be an offer, acceptance and consideration.

 The requirement for consideration is more contentious.
-The requirement for consideration effectively demands that each party provide something of value to the other party for entering into the contract.
+Consideration demands that each party provides something of value to the other party whilst entering the contract.